This post contains affiliate links. If you make a purchase through these links, I can earn a commission at no extra cost to you. Thank you!

 Chase Ultimate Rewards points can be redeemed for cash back, transferred to airline or hotel partners, or used to pay for travel through the Chase travel portal.

-But why not just use the cash back to pay for travel?
+But why not just use the cash back to pay for the flight?

 Good question!